michalrzak/auditory-intention-decoding/README.md

 # About

-This project was developed as part of my [master thesis](TODO) - Title.
+This project was developed as part of my [master thesis](TODO) - Towards an intention decoding auditory BCI (working link TBD).
 The thesis aims to investigate and lay the groundwork for a potential future brain-computer interface (BCI) paradigm, where a system could decode an attended stimulus given sequentially presented auditory stimuli.
 The code in this repository contains all the necessary files to reproduce and re-run the experiment.

 ## Abstract

-...
+Despite its significant potential, the auditory brain-computer interface (BCI) field remains underexplored.
+Current paradigms predominantly focus on decoding which audio source among several a user is attending to, limiting their applicability in real-world scenarios.
+This thesis addresses this gap by conceptualizing and testing a novel BCI paradigm centered around auditory stimulation.
+Our approach, Auditory Intention Decoding (AID), is classified as a reactive BCI, relying on automatic brain responses rather than direct user input.
+The AID paradigm aims to infer a user's intended choice among multiple presented options, from the user's automatic brain response, without them needing to take any explicit action.

+Additionally, we investigate the effectiveness of modulating the auditory stimuli with distinct waveforms, akin to techniques used in visually evoked potentials, to enhance target decoding accuracy.
+These concepts were empirically tested through a controlled experiment, and the results, while showing a discernible effect, suggest that the paradigm in its current form is not yet robust enough for practical application.
+Nevertheless, the findings presented here lay a foundation for future research, offering a promising direction for developing more useful auditory BCIs.

 # Installation